Chicken Smallhorn: World War II

 He enlisted in the AIF in June 1940.
 During the war he was taken prisoner by the Japanese and was in Changi Prison for three years and he was on the Burma Railway prior to that.

 In 1942 Smallhorn was the main organiser of a football competition in Changi which consisted of six teams named after VFL clubs.
 The season lasted nine months and was run under similar lines to the VFL.
 They had clearances, tribunals and even their own Brownlow Medal known as the "Changi Brownlow".
 The first winner was Peter Chitty, who had played for St Kilda in the VFL.

 The climax of the season was the final game between "Victoria" and the "Rest of Australia", which attracted 10,000 spectators.

 Family

 Engaged to Violet Phyllis Burn in May 1939, and married in 1940, he was in the army when their son, Robert Leonard Smallhorn, was born.
 Because Smallhorn didn't return home until October 1945, Robert was almost four before he was introduced to him.
-Robert died in 1957 (at 14) with cancer.
+Robert died in 1957 (at 14) from cancer.